camprevail/2dxPlay/README.md

 Show help: `2dxplay -h`
 Play a 2dx file: `2dxplay infile.2dx`
 Extract all tracks from a 2dx file: `2dxplay infile.2dx -e`
 Extract specific tracks from a 2dx file: `2dxplay infile.2dx -e 1,2-5,10`
+Specify the output directory: `2dxplay infile.2dx -o newfolder -e 1-5`
+(Default extract folder is `./output/`)

 If the file contains more than one wav, it will play all tracks sequentially.
 Press Ctrl+C to pause playback.
 You will be presented with a menu: